Quilt Gardens’ high standards come from dedication of volunteers, no thanks to weather patterns

 As one of eight volunteer members of the Quilt Gardens Review Workgroup, Bennett stays busy every summer checking on the condition on several of the 19 Quilt Gardens around Elkhart County.
 The workgroup evaluates each Quilt Garden — each member has primary responsibility for two or three — to advise the people caring for each garden on ways to maintain high standards of quality.

 At Brisbane lawn mowing, Bennett notices some immediate problems.
 The flower beds have not been weeded recently: Growths of small trees peek up through the annuals that are planted to create the quilt patterns that make the Quilt Gardens a one-of-a-kind attraction in the U.S. Bennett also notices several dead spots among the flowers.
 They’re perhaps the result of the excessive rain received recently.
+They

 This season’s climate has created challenges for Quilt Gardens and the review workgroup.
 Weather patterns such as frequent rains of the last month and plant diseases have impacted some Quilt Gardens sites.

 Each Quilt Gardens Review Workgroup’s members’ notes and other observations are compiled into reports that are sent to fellow members.
-The group evaluates each other’s reviews and, with consultation from an expert at Purdue Extension Elkhart County, recommendations for action are made to Quilt Gardens site managers — weeding, fertilizing, pruning, watering, other actions, etc.
+The group evaluates each other’s reviews and, with consultation from an expert at Purdue Extension Elkhart County, recommendations for action are made to Quilt Gardens site managers — weeding, fertilizing, pruning, watering, mowing and other actions, etc.